-UNIX SSH session monitoring is available by request for your custom configuration.
+UNIX SSH session monitoring is available on request for your custom configuration.
 This way you can easily audit UNIX sessions to identify insider threats in real time.

 If you’re using Oracle Solaris or IBM AIX to improve data center security and performance, we have good news for you.
 We meet the needs of our enterprise clients by supporting monitoring and auditing on Solaris and AIX out of the box.

 Ekran System is also the only solution that monitors user activity on cloud desktops provided by Amazon Linux WorkSpaces.
 If you want to expand your hardware capacities with cloud desktops built on Amazon Linux 2 LTS, there’s no need to worry that your employees’ activity will be out of your control and can’t be audited.